handi7/next-heroui-boilerplate/README.md

 ## 🔐 Environment Variables

-Create a `.env.local` file in the root directory and define the required variables:
+Create a `.env` file in the root directory and define the required variables:

 ```env
 API_URL=https://api.example.com